Transport Layer Security (TLS)

 s_client tool reacts in a

-surprising way to lines starting with R
+surprising way to lines starting with R and

 OpenSSL allows application code to access private key material over documented interfaces.
 This can significantly increase the part of the code base which has to undergo security certification.